wxjiao/Is-ChatGPT-A-Good-Translator/README.md

 A preliminary evaluation of ChatGPT for machine translation. [[V1]](https://wxjiao.github.io/downloads/tech_chatgpt_arxiv.pdf)  [[V2-arXiv]](https://arxiv.org/abs/2301.08745)

 We should admit that the report is far from complete with various aspects to make it more reliable in the future:
 - **Coverage of Test Data**: Currently, we randomly select 50 samples from each test set for evaluation due to the response delay of ChatGPT.
-Automating the testing pipeline or upgrading the ChatGPT version may help.
+While there are some projects in GitHub trying to automate the access process, they are vulnerable to browser refreshes or network issues.
+The official API by OpenAI in the future may be a better choice.
+Let’s just wait for a moment.
+- **Reproducibility Issue**: By querying ChatGPT multiple times, we found that the results of the same query may vary across multiple trials, which brings randomness to the evaluation results.
+For more reliable results, it is best to repeat the translation multiple times for each test set and report the average result.
+- **Evaluation Metric**: The results here are cal- culated by automatic metrics with single references, which may not reflect some characteristics of translation properly, e.g., nativeness.
+Human evaluation can provide more insights for comparing ChatGPT with commercial translators.
 - **Translation Abilities**: We only focus on multilingual translation and translation robustness in this report.
-But there are some other translation abilities to be evaluated, e.g., constrained machine translation and document-level machine translation.
+However, there are some other translation abilities that can be further evaluated, e.g., constrained machine translation and document-level machine translation.

 ## Test Data